cioccarellia/billing-protector/README.md

 # Usage
 BillingProtector has different functionalities and can be used for different purposes.
-- Check for pirate applications on the end-user device
+- Checking for pirate applications on the end-user device
-- List the found threads on the end-user device
+- Listing threats on the end-user device
-- Determine if the device has root access without requesting it
+- Determining whether the device is rooted
-- Determine root binary path in the operative system
+- Determining the root binary path in the file system

 ### Initialization
 ```kotlin
 val bp = BillingProtector(context)
 ```
-The code showed above creates an instance of the BillingProtector class passing as only argument the context of an application/activity.
+The code shown above creates an instance of the BillingProtector clas, passing as only argument the context of an application/activity.
-You don't need to destroy any references to that object in `onDestroy()` since it doesn't make references to your context.
+You don't need to destroy any reference to that object in `onDestroy()` since it doesn't hook with your context.

 ### Checking Root Access
 ```kotlin